Fill out health insurance forms

 How to Choose the Right Form

-• Form 1095-A, Health Insurance Marketplace Statement: Choose this form if you enrolled in a health plan through the federal or state Marketplace.
-It is essential for reconciling any premium tax credits you received.
+• Form 1095-A, Health Insurance Marketplace Statement: Choose this if you purchased insurance through the federal or state Marketplace.
+You will need it to reconcile premium tax credits on your tax return.

 Form Comparison